6th Infantry Regiment (United States): Pre-World War I

-The present 6th United States Infantry traces its lineage back to 11 January 1812, when the Congress authorized a strengthening of the regular Army in preparation for the conflict that became known as the War of 1812.
+The present 6th United States Infantry traces its lineage back to 11 January 1812, when Congress authorized strengthening the regular Army in preparation for the War of 1812.
 The unit was first known as the 11th Infantry Regiment and served as such on the Upper Canada–US border throughout the War of 1812.

-In 1831 and 1832, the regiment entered the series of actions to be known as the Black Hawk War, against the Sac and Fox Indians.
+In 1831 and 1832, the regiment participated in a series of actions known as the Black Hawk War against the Sac and Fox Indians.
 On 2 August 1832, the 6th Infantry caught the Indians at the junction of the Bad Axe River with the Mississippi River (in present-day Wisconsin), and killed most of Black Hawk's band (records say that 950 Sac were massacred), earning the campaign streamer BLACK HAWK.
 In 1837, the units of the regiment left Jefferson Barracks, Missouri, for Florida via Louisiana.
 As part of a force commanded by Colonel Zachary Taylor, the regiment entered the Second Seminole War in eastern Florida in 1837.
 It was the first "guerrilla-style" war fought by US troops.